mvigneshvikee/BCS-Training-June-2025/Day_12/CSS_task.md

 ## specificity
 - over riding nature is called cascading (water flow --> real worlds example)
+- **When there is clash of style then which one does css pick is specificity**
 ### Don't use inline style
 -